enjiushi/CourseHomework/README.md

 This project is used as homework for students of Hypergryph course.
 It's already setup with all required libraries as well as headers.

 ## Cloning
-This repository contains submodules for external dependencies, so when doing a fresh clone you need to clone recursively:

 ```
 git clone --recursive https://github.com/enjiushi/CourseHomework.git
 ```